Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ## Surrender and Elimination<a name="EliminationAndSurrender"></a>

 Sometimes a player does not want to ([surrender](#user-content-Surrender)) or cannot ([elimination](#user-content-Elimination)) continue playing.
 This section explains how to deal with these situations.
-Additionally, the [general surrender](#user-content-GeneralSurrender) procedure provides a way to amicably settle a game without playing it out to the end.
+Additionally, the [armistice](#user-content-Armistice) procedure provides a way to amicably settle a game without playing it out to the end.

 ### Surrender<a name="Surrender"></a>

 <details>
 	<summary>Change from base SA (click to expand)</summary>

-- The surrender procedure is to be followed at the end of the Status Phase, instead of right after the refresh planet step of the Status Phase.
+- **(sanctioned by PsiComa)**: The surrender procedure is to be followed at the end of the Status Phase, instead of right after the refresh planet step of the Status Phase.
 This makes the game flow cleaner: first do the normal Status Phase, then do the surrender.
-- Removed "after having spent available resources on building units" condition for surrendering, as this is 1) vague and 2) unreasonable (so if the player cannot spend her resources because, for example, she has no Space Docks, then she can't surrender???)
+- **(sanctioned by PsiComa)**: Removed "after having spent available resources on building units" condition for surrendering, as this is 1) vague and 2) unreasonable (so if the player cannot spend her resources because, for example, she has no Space Docks, then she can't surrender???)
 - **(sanctioned by PsiComa)**: Ties during the identification of the capital planet are broken in favour of the planet with the highest resource value worth of ground units and PDS, and in case there is still a tie, by choosing one at random.
 - **(sanctioned by PsiComa)**: The capital planets and the units on it are **not** considered as neutral for the rest of the game.
 They just belong to a race without player.
 - **(sanctioned by PsiComa)**: When adding to the garrison of the capital planet, add ground units until you either added 3 or there are at least 5 **ground units** on the planet. (base SA says "at least 5 Ground Forces")